devashish234073/sample-rest-app-instrumented-with-aws-xray/README.md

 Using the cloudformation.json a new cloudformation stack can be created in aws, the only change needed is to chnage the KeyName in the ec2 instance, as you will be configuring your keypair name there.

+# this cloudformation template is for ap-south-1 region if you are launching it in another region please also modify the availability zone accordingly

 demo video for doing this --> https://www.youtube.com/watch?v=9VbWD-UVCLo&t=501s

 In the cloudformation the userdata section is base64 encoded